kubeflow/community/subprojects/maturity_requirements.md

 ## Maturity Levels

-Kubeflow maintainers and WG leads MUST define the maturity level for their projects by following the criteria below.
+A project moves to a new level by a decision of the Kubeflow Steering Committee (KSC): the project's maintainers demonstrate that the project meets the criteria below, and the KSC approves the move.

-When projects are switched levels, the following document must be updated:
+When projects are switched levels, maintainers demonstrate , the following documents must be updated:

 - [PROJECTS.md](PROJECTS.md) document
 - [Kubeflow installation page](https://www.kubeflow.org/docs/started/installing-kubeflow/)